 18. If you retire abroad, you may still have to pay U.S. expat taxes on your retirement income and social security payments

 That’s right, just because you’ve retired abroad doesn’t mean you’re off the hook for your taxes.
 Depending on the type on income you have, you may need to still have to file and pay U.S. taxes.
 This is the same for estate taxes for U.S. citizens living abroad.
 Make sure you understand the rules of 401(k) and IRA withdrawals overseas so you avoid hefty penalties.

-You need to be careful when selecting or transferring your 401(k) to retirement investment accounts abroad.
-They may be treated differently than their U.S. counterparts, drastically changing your tax liability.
+You need to be careful when selecting or transferring your 401(k) abroad.
+International retirement plans may be treated differently than their U.S. counterparts, drastically changing your tax liability.
 For example, some foreign pensions and overseas accounts require more documentation than others to stay in compliance.

 It’s critical to understand 401(k) and IRA rules abroad and know exactly what forms fit your situation, because misreporting or filing the wrong expat tax forms may incur large penalties starting at $10,000.
-If you have retirement and investment accounts overseas, you should always use professional U.S. expat tax services so you don’t accidentally miss a form and end up owing more tax.
+If you have either international retirement plans or investment accounts overseas, you should always use professional U.S. expat tax services so you don’t accidentally miss a form and end up owing more tax.